Why Girls Love Sailors: Production

 The film marks the first appearance of Anita Garvin in a Laurel and Hardy picture; her involvement in the film was not known until the 1986 rediscovery.
 Deleted scenes from this film included actress Anna May Wong.

 Lost film found

-After its initial run in 1927 and particularly after talkies eclipsed silent films marketability, Why Girls Love Sailors went missing in the U.S. for nearly fifty years.
+After its initial run in 1927, and particularly after talkies eclipsed silent films' marketability, Why Girls Love Sailors went missing in the United States for nearly fifty years.
 Cinémathèque Française had a 16mm print, which French film critic Roland Lacourbe saw in 1971, and pronounced it mediocre.

 When it was finally published, it was drawn from a 16mm print in a private collection, and only due to the efforts of a private collector in Copenhagen.
 Laurel and Hardy author Glenn Mitchell is even less impressed by the film than was Lacourbe: "Why Girls Love Sailors is one of several instances where the status of a 'lost' film has been reduced by its rediscovery," he writes.
 It is available in Europe on VHS and DVD releases, with reconstructed credits.
 In the United States, both VHS and DVD editions are out of print.